-Once the business is clear on the main goal for its website, then they can start optimizing various aspects of it to help them accomplish their objectives.
+Once the business has a clear main goal for its website, it can start optimizing it to help them accomplish its objectives.

-Oftentimes, this happens when a website is rushed through or hastily created as it didn’t take into consideration of various important factors (i.e. security).
-Thus, leading to an outcome such as this:
+Oftentimes, this happens when a website is rushed through or hastily created without taking important security factors into consideration, which leads to an outcome such as this:

 Switch to HTTPS by obtaining an SSL certificate.

-In any case, an experienced web design agency will have already done this early on before launching the website, as they always ensure that every necessary step is properly taken to protect their client’s website from various cybersecurity threats that are out to sabotage the business.
+In any case, an experienced web design agency would have already done this early on before launching the website, as they should always ensure that every necessary step is taken correctly to protect their client’s website from cybersecurity threats that are out to sabotage the business.

 Get a website maintenance package.

-Not only does this help address the unknown errors and issues that pop up, but it also provide other benefits that are important for keeping the website in peak condition, such as:
+Not only does this help address the unknown errors and issues that pop up, but it also provides other benefits that are important for keeping the website in peak condition, such as: